Game

 quests for opposing factions).

+an area.
 In PVP, When two or more players kill

 one single player.
 Used when a powerful character kills a far weaker